-Catastrophe scenarios (particularly pandemic risks) can have an adverse effect on death cover provided under all Group policies and disability cover provided under term creditor insurance, employee benefits and personal risk policies.
+Catastrophe scenarios (particularly pandemic risks) can have an adverse effect on death cover provided under all of the Company's policies and disability cover provided under term creditor insurance, employee benefits and personal risk policies.
 Healthcare costs could also rise sharply, for example in the case of a pandemic.
-The Brazilian subsidiary is also exposed to natural catastrophe risk on its home-owner's insurance business.